The best Intel processors for home use are quite budget friendly and get the minimum job done fairly well.

 Intel Pentium G5600 – Respectable Laptop Grade Processors for Home Use

-Compared to the Intel Celeron G4900, this is significantly better and therefore, for home use Desktop, this is the best Intel processors for home use
+Compared to the Intel Celeron G4900, this is significantly better and therefore, for home use Desktop, this is the best Intel processor for home use

 Regarding the Rest…